Introduction to Autoimmune Diseases

 Multiple Sclerosis

-Multiple sclerosis (MS) is a condition characterized by inflammation and demyelination in the central nervous system.
 The exact cause of the disease is not known, however, it is thought to be due to an immune-mediated demyelination.
 Demyelinating plaques disrupt the efficient function of nerve fibers, causing symptoms including visual disturbances, weakness, and impaired circulation.
 In most individuals, the disease progresses for some time, then stabilizes with resulting permanent deficits.
 The course of the disease is highly variable, producing relapsing and remitting symptoms.
-Optic neuritis is frequently the first presentation of MS. Throughout the disease, new and evolving plaques are often depicted by MRI, leading to the diagnosis of MS itself or the confirmation of a suggested diagnosis.

 conclusion